ethereum/web3.py/docs/providers.rst

         Examples on how to use this method can be seen above in the `Using Persistent Connection Providers`_ section.

-    .. py:method:: recv()

-        The ``recv()`` method can be used to receive the next message from the socket.
-The response from this method is formatted by web3.py formatters and run through the middleware before being returned.
-This is not the recommended way to receive a message as the ``process_subscriptions()`` method is available for listening to subscriptions and the standard API for making requests via the appropriate module
-        (e.g. ``block_num = await w3.eth.block_number``) is available for receiving
-        responses for one-to-one request-to-response calls.

     .. py:method:: send(method: RPCEndpoint, params: Sequence[Any])

         This method is available strictly for sending raw requests to the socket,